1938 – Grainger Family

 The ’Nottingham Journal’ reported the following on 12 May 1938.

 Local Family’s Markham Loss – Three Relatives Dead: One in Hospital

 “A Nottingham family, that of Mr Stephen Grainger, of 376, Meadow Lane has been plunged into grief as the result of the Markham Colliery disaster.
 Mr. Grainger had four brothers and several nephews engaged at the mine.
-Of these, his brothers, Ambrose and John William Grainger, and the latter’s son Robert Emlen Grainger (21) are dead, whilst Thomas, another brother lies seriously injured in Chesterfield Royal Hospital.
+Of these, his brothers, Ambrose and John William Grainger, and the latter’s son Robert Emlyn Grainger (21) are dead, whilst Thomas, another brother lies seriously injured in Chesterfield Royal Hospital.
 Another brother, Lawrence, whose home is in Mansfield Road, Clowne, was working on the opposite shift at Markham Colliery.

 Miss Grainger, a daughter of Mr Stephen Grainger, had a pathetic story to tell a “Journal” reporter yesterday.
-“We have heard that Uncle John and Cousin Emlen are dead,” she said “and Uncle Thomas lies seriously injured in hospital.”
+“We have heard that Uncle John and Cousin Emlyn are dead,” she said “and Uncle Thomas lies seriously injured in hospital.”
 “Uncle Ambrose, so far as we can learn, is still down the pit”